giulong/spectrum/docs/README.md

   - baseValue
   - valueForTest
 ```

 > 💡 **Tip**<br/>
-> If you need different configurations for the same environment, instead of manually changing values in the configuration*.yaml, you should
-> provide different files and choose the right one with the `-Dspectrum.profiles` flag. <br/>
-> For example, if you need to be able to run from your local machine alternatively targeting a remote grid or executing drivers in local,
-> it's preferable to have two files where you change just the target runtime:
-> * configuration-local-local.yaml
-> * configuration-local-grid.yaml
->
-> In this way, you don't need to change any configuration file.
-This is important, since configurations are versioned alongside your tests,
-> so you avoid errors and keep your scm history clean.
-> You then just need to activate the right one by creating different run configurations in your IDE.

-> 💡 **Tip**<br/>
 > Working in a team where devs need different local configurations?
 You can *gitignore* a file like `configuration-personal.yaml`,